danihello/KingCounty_Regression/README.md

 With added feature : house sale price, predicted using linear model divided by sqm living)

-main tools used for this project: python, pandas, scikit-learn.
+main tools used for this project: python, pandas, scikit-learn, matplotlib, seaborn.

 A presentation was made to show the work flow and findings.